-- Bank or SBA loan: Depending on how much you borrow (provided you have the credit/collateral to qualify) you are looking at interest rates anywhere from 5.5-8% with repayment due in 7 years.
+- Bank or SBA loan.
+Depending on how much you borrow, you are looking at interest rates anywhere from 5.5-8% with repayment over 7 years.
 Remember from above, 50% of businesses do not make it to 5 years.
 You do not want to be saddled with that debt.

 - Partner with a VC or an angel investor: This is not a bad option and one that many startups select.
 However, you first must be savvy enough to get a meeting with one of them.
 Then to secure the dollars needed to effectively launch the business, you risk the potential of surrendering control to another person or a significant amount of equity in a company that you created to people who do not possess the same passion or will to succeed with this business.

 - Borrow the seed money from family and/or friends.
 On the surface this sounds like a simple and easy path to take, and it can be… until something goes wrong.
-Bad business dealings among family/friends often can and will cause collateral damage that cannot be repaired.
-This will last longer and go further than the money ever could have, and let’s all be honest, NO one wants Uncle Jerry to have an even bigger chip on his shoulder during the holidays.
+Bad business dealings among family/friends can and will cause collateral damage that cannot be repaired.
+This will last longer and go further than the money ever could have.
+Let’s all be honest: no one wants Uncle Jerry to have an even bigger chip on his shoulder during the holidays.

 Please do not think that these four examples are going to result in doomsday for your or your business; there are thousands of companies that have taken of these or other routes to success.
-However, in the business environment we live in, these risks are real and entrepreneurs should always want to mitigate risk(s) however possible, which leads us to crowdfunding.
+However, in the business environment we live in, these risks are real.
+Entrepreneurs should always want to mitigate risk(s) however possible, which leads us to crowdfunding.